Patient Leaflet Updated 08-Jul-2021 | Dexcel Pharma Ltd

 Venlafaxine contains the active substance venlafaxine.

 Venlafaxine is an antidepressant that belongs to a group of medicines called serotonin and norepinephrine reuptake inhibitors (SNRIs).
 This group of medicines is used to treat depression and other conditions such as anxiety.
-It is thought that people who are depressed and/or anxious have lower levels of serotonin and noradrenaline in the brain.
-It is not fully understood how antidepressants work, but they may help by increasing the levels of serotonin and noradrenaline in the brain.
+It is thought that people who are depressed and/or anxious have lower levels of serotonin and norepinephrine in the brain.
+It is not fully understood how antidepressants work, but they may help by increasing the levels of serotonin and norepinephrine in the brain.

 Venlafaxine is a treatment for adults with depression.
 Treating depression properly is important to help you get better.
 If it is not treated, your condition may not go away and may become more serious and more difficult to treat.